-This statement is issued in accordance with the requirements of Section 54, Part 6 of the Modern Slavery Act 2015 and identifies the steps Ultima Business Solutions Ltd (‘Ultima’) has taken to ensure that slavery and human trafficking does not take place within our business and also that of our Suppliers.
+This statement is issued in accordance with the requirements of Section 54, Part 6 of the Modern Slavery Act 2015 and identifies the steps Ultima Business Solutions Ltd (‘Ultima’) has taken to ensure that slavery and human trafficking does not take place within our business and also that of our Suppliers for the financial year ending 31 March 2020.

-Modern Slavery, Child Labour & Forced Labour.
-Ultima is opposed to slavery, trafficking in persons, child labour and forced labour of any form.
-We are committed to ensuring there is transparency in our own business and in our approach to tracking modern slavery throughout our supply chains.
+Ultima is opposed to slavery, trafficking in persons and forced labor in any form.
+We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains.
 We expect the same high standards from all of our contractors, suppliers and other business partners.
-Ultima expects suppliers to respect all applicable laws and regulations regarding human trafficking, minimum ages and the international conventions on child labour and all other Human Rights.
-Suppliers must undertake all reasonable and practical steps to ensure that our standards are being implemented and that local legislation and regulations are complied with.

 Our offerings include the supply of hardware, vendor software licences and asset management, hardware maintenance, professional services (engineering, consultancy and project management) and managed services (remote monitoring and management of systems, on-site and remote help desks, third line telephone support).